mdazfar2/kubernetes-conc/README.md

 - Kubernetes orchestrates clusters of virtual machines and schedules containers to run on those virtual machines based on their available compute resources and the resource requirements of each container.
 - Containers are grouped into pods, the basic operational unit for Kubernetes, and those pods scale to your desired state.
-- Kubernetes also automatically manages service discovery, incorporates load balancing, tracks resource allocation, and scales based on compute utilization.
+- Kubernetes also automatically manages service discovery, incorporates load balancing, tracks resource allocation, and scales based on compute utilization..

 ## In Summary -